 - Pani Poni Dash!: Rebecca Miyamoto, an 11-year-old with a doctorate from MIT.

 - Mai-Otome, all over the place.
-Most characters have Japanese first names and European last names.
+Most characters who were previously in Mai Hime have Japanese first names and European last names (for example, Natsuki Kuga becomes Natsuki Kruger).
 Then there's people like Erstin Ho and Sergei Wang.
 Then again, it's a far-future Lost Colony where the various cultures have presumably intermixed to great extent.

-- Shin'ichi Kudo's alias Conan Edogawa, a Line-of-Sight Name after mystery writers Arthur Conan Doyle (English) and Ranpo Edogawa (Japanese).
+- In Detective Conan, Shin'ichi Kudo's alias Conan Edogawa is a Line-of-Sight Name after mystery writers Arthur Conan Doyle (English) and Ranpo Edogawa (Japanese).
 His excuse when asked about his peculiar name is "My parents are really big Sherlock Holmes fans."
 (Note that it's possible to write 'Konan' in kanji, though he uses katakana.)

 - One of the main characters in the Atari Force mini-comics series (produced by DC Comics) was the Chinese-Irish security chief, Li San O'Rourke.